tramhao/termusic/README.md

 make all-backends
 ```

-You can copy it anywhere in your `$PATH`.
+You can copy the binary anywhere in your `$PATH`.
 The configuration file for the TUI is located in `~/.config/termusic/tui.toml`, and the configuration file for the server is located in `~/.config/termusic/server.toml` (or on macOS, `~/Library/Application Support/termusic/tui.toml`, `~/Library/Application Support/termusic/server.toml`, respectively).
 However, as this is a minimalistic program, you don't need to edit the configuration file and almost everything can be set from the app.

 ## TODO